East Ayton

 According to the 2011 UK census, East Ayton parish had a population of 1,678, a reduction on the 2001 UK census figure of 1,687.

+From 1974 to 2023 it was part of the Borough of Scarborough.
+It is now administered by the unitary North Yorkshire Council.

+The name Ayton derives from the Old English ēatūn meaning 'settlement on a river'.

-Forge Valley C.C., the local cricket club for East & West Ayton, were the national Village Cup champions in 1986, winning the competition at Lord's.
+Forge Valley C.C., the local cricket club for East and West Ayton, were the national Village Cup champions in 1986, winning the competition at Lord's.

 Notable people

 John Fendley, aka Fenners of Soccer AM fame, grew up in the village and was a pupil at Raincliffe School.

-Gavin Williamson, MP and former Secretary of State for Defence was raised in East Ayton and attended the local primary school.
+Gavin Williamson MP, a former Secretary of State for Defence, was raised in East Ayton and attended the local primary school.